samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Emissary of Juiblex.** When the creature dies, its body disgorges a [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) [Ochre Jelly](/monsters/16967-ochre-jelly) in the same space.

-**Fey Ancestry.** The creature has Advantage on saving throws it makes to avoid or end the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition, and magic can’t put it to sleep.
+**Fey Ancestry.** The creature has Advantage on saving throws it makes to avoid or end the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition, and magic can't put it to sleep.

-**Forbiddance.** The creature can’t enter a residence without an invitation from one of its occupants.
+**Forbiddance.** The creature can't enter a residence without an invitation from one of its occupants.

 **Gloom Shroud.** Imperceptible energy channeled from the [Shadowfell](/sources/dnd/dmg-2024/cosmology#Shadowfell) extends from the creature in a 20-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect).
 Other creatures in that area have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on Charisma checks and Charisma saving throws.